 • 2X miles per $1 on all other eligible purchases

+So, how does the Capital One Venture X vs Venture X Business competition stack up?
 Both of these cards provide a bonus when new applicants meet a minimum spending requirement.
-These one-time offers can be a great way to build your balance in a short period of time.
-Here are the current offers:
+These offers can be a great way to build your balance in a short period of time.

-• Capital One Venture X: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening.
+• Capital One Venture X: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening

 The Capital One Venture X, meanwhile, features a bonus of just 75,000 miles, but the threshold to earn these miles is much lower, making it much more accessible overall.

-According to recent AwardWallet user redemptions, the average value of a Capital One mile is 2.01¢.
-This makes the welcome offer provided by the Capital One Venture X worth over $2,000, while the full offer provided by the Venture X Business is worth around $7,000.
-Despite this, we still think that the Capital One Venture X is the winner.
-Much like the less expensive Venture Card options, it is available to all customers (not just those who have a business) and has a more achievable spending requirement.
+According to recent AwardWallet user redemptions, the average value of a Capital One mile is 2.03¢.
+This makes the welcome offer provided by the Capital One Venture X worth around $1,500, while the full offer provided by the Venture X Business is worth around $3,000.

 Winner: Capital One Venture X